m0lentum/wavepool/README.md

 ![A time-harmonic wave scattered by a twelve-pointed star](docs/star12.gif)

-This repository contains research work for my master's thesis "Discrete Exterior Calculus and Exact Controllability for Time-Harmonic Acoustic Wave Simulation"
+This repository contains research work for my master's thesis "[Discrete Exterior Calculus and Exact Controllability for Time-Harmonic Acoustic Wave Simulation](https://jyx.jyu.fi/handle/123456789/89358)".
-(TODO: add a link to the thesis once published).
 This repo only contains brief descriptions of the simulated scenarios;
 see the thesis for a tutorial on the methods used and discussion of results.